MILENA: High-Effiency Gasification

-Gasification of biomass or waste.
+Gasification of biomass or waste

-Utilization of residues as energy source.
+Utilization of residues as energy source

-Cooling of produced gases.
+Cooling of produced gases

-Features and benefits.
+Features and benefits

 In MILENA the use of a separate combustion zone providing the heat for the pyrolysis results in 100% carbon conversion, boosting gasifier efficiency and minimizing ash volume.
 The efficiency is further increased as tars and char removed from the product gas are recycled to the MILENA’s combustor reactor where the energy is used for the gasification process.

-Condensation of heavy tars.
+Condensation of heavy tars

-Absorption of light tars.
+Absorption of light tars

-Features and benefits.
+Features and benefits

 With the use of OLGA, product gases no longer suffer from tar related problems and can be dewatered, further cleaned if necessary and utilized.
 Because all captured solids, heavy and light tars are recycled, OLGA is in principle a waste free system.
 With the special scrubbing oil being re-generated, OLGA has a clear operational benefit compared to conventional biodiesel or rapeseed oil (RME) scrubbing systems.

-OLGA only captures tars it does not change the product gas composition.
-As such, OLGA enables MILENA to be as efficient as possible.
+OLGA renders tar reduction measures during gasification unnecessary; these measures would otherwise reduce efficiency and energy density.
+Therefore OLGA enables MILENA to be as efficient as possible.
 OLGA removes tar at a typical 1% parasitic energy consumption.
 With the captured tars containing a considerable amount of energy, recycling the tars ensures that this is not wasted but kept in the system and contributing to the energy output of the plant.

-Features and benefits.
+Features and benefits

-A fuel flexible power station, converting locally available biomass and waste with high efficiencies.
+A fuel flexible power station, converting locally-available biomass and waste with high efficiencies.
 A pre-designed concept, minimizing the delivery time and simplifying transport as well as on-site construction work, making advanced technology feasible for small scale and remote locations.

 Producing undiluted product gas, the SMM is also an attractive basis for demonstration facilities that are aiming to produce fuels and chemicals in downstream catalytic and biological processes.